joziasmartini/hackernews/README.md

 # hackernews

-Top posts from Hacker News API.
+An application that consumes the Hacker News API.

 ### Technologies